-These were tough laws weren't they?
-Some Jewish sources were still charging Jesus with this crime even into the second century.
+These were harsh laws, weren't they?
+Some Jewish sources were still charging Jesus with this crime even into the second century,

 Verse 13: "Yet for fear of the Jews no one spoke openly of him."

-"The Jews," were clearly Jerusalem authorities whose responsibilities included repressing the Christian view, (or any other religion that competed with their own); and the people were afraid of them.
+"The Jews spoken of here were the Jerusalem authorities whose responsibilities included repressing the Christian view, (or any other religion that competed with their own); and the people were afraid of them.

 "No one spoke openly of Him" for fear of the authorities.

 The Feast of Booths was to be a happy, joyous occasion, but because of the Jewish authorities, neither Jesus or the people could be completely open.